 Senator Thomas “Mac” Middleton is a lifelong Charles County resident, a farmer, husband, father of three, proud grandfather, and a strong believer in public service.

-Middleton currently serves as Chairman of the Chesapeake Bay Commission, a position he also held in 2010.
+Middleton served as Chairman of the Chesapeake Bay Commission for 2 years and remains a current member.
 The Commission is a tri-state legislative body that advises the legislatures of MD, PA and VA, and the U.S. Congress, on issues of bay-wide concern, and ensures state and Federal actions to sustain the living resources of the Chesapeake Bay.
 Middleton was appointed to the Commission in 2007.

 In Maryland, Middleton serves as Chairman of the Senate Finance Committee, a position he has held since 2003.
 The Committee reviews all legislation relating to banks and other financial institutions; business regulation and occupations; commercial law, including consumer protection; credit regulation and consumer financing; economic development; and health matters.